algorithm-helper/algorithm-helper/content/categories/data-structures/lists/introduction.md

 concerned with linear data structures, that is, a linear sequence of items, from which we can perform operations like adding, removing, or peeking at the first or last element.
-The following data structures are going to be covered in this topic: linked lists, double ended linked lists, vectors/dynamically resizing arrays, stacks, queues, deques/double ended queues, union finds/disjoint sets, and iterator/iterable.
+The following data structures are going to be covered in this topic: linked lists, double ended linked lists, dynamic arrays, stacks, queues, double ended queues, and the iterator/iterable.

 ### Terminology